Gone to See North America Road Trip. Day 01: New Jersey.

 White Ram – My New Home.
 Three interior images of the “White Ram” My new Roadtrek RS Adventurous RV as I prepare to drive to Anchorage, Alaska to attend ANPAT 9 with my fellow Nikonians.
 All images taken with a fish-eye lens and thus the spaces look bigger than they really are!
 For the exterior view when I took delivery check out 15-August-2009.

 Back to the present, the Delaware River has gone above flood stage at the Lambertville – New Hope bridge that I usually cross every morning.
-I had to take the US 202 bridge, and I could see water almost up to the road bed of the the Lambertville – New Hope bridge.
+I had to take the US 202 bridge to cross the Delaware River, and I could see water almost up to the road bed of the the Lambertville – New Hope bridge.
 The USGS site shows the river peaking at about 16 feet, with flood stage at 13 feet.
 This is 3 feet higher than my 29-August-2011 post showing the Lambertville Station Inn after Hurricane Irene.
 The road was blocked so I could not get down and get some pictures near the Inn, but expect that there is water running under the Inn today.
 The ground is so saturated after Hurricane Irene, that the last several days of heavy rain from the remnants of Tropical Storm Lee is causing even more flooding.

 I picked up my new Road Trek RS Adventurous RV today at Campers Barn in Kingston, New York.
 The RV is built on a Dodge Sprinter body with a Mercedes diesel engine by the Road Trek folks in Canada.
 In nine days I start my “Gone to See America 2009” road trip.
 This trip will take me to by road to Bellingham Washington, to Alaska on the Alaska Marine Highway, on road again to Anchorage and Denali Alaska to take part in the Nikonians ANPAT 9, and then back via the Alaska-Canada highway.